Other Facial Procedures

 Platysmaplasty (Neck Lift)

 The neck is one of the first highly visible areas of the body to show age.
 This is because the skin of the neck is thin, delicate, and easily affected by the process of aging, gravity, and sun exposure.
 With time, loose neck skin can make the platysma muscles in the front of the neck noticeably apparent as raised bands or vertical skin folds.
 Through a small incision under the chin, these muscles can be tightened through the platysmaplasty procedure to define and lift the neck, creating a younger, more slender look.
 Other terms for variants of this operation include corset platysmaplasty or neck lift, and usually include neck fat removal under the chin (submental direct excision) or liposuction.

-Liposuction of the neck is sometimes used in conjunction with platysmaplasty to reduce the fat causing a double chin.
+Liposuction or direct fat excision of the neck is sometimes used in conjunction with platysmaplasty to reduce the fat causing a double chin.
 Because having loose neck skin, sagging platysma muscles, or excess fat in the neck is often a telltale sign of aging, our doctors are often able to take years off a patient’s appearance by addressing the exact neck concerns directly.
 Some patients have a combination of neck fullness or excess fatty tissue and a retrusive or “weak” chin; this can be seen in young patients as well as older ones.
 In these cases, fat removal and placement of a chin implant via the same incision used to remove the excess fat allows the neck’s skin to redrape and sculpt the jawline, chin, and submental area beautifully.

 Cost for Platysmaplasty